benstratton6/quantumResources/MathNotes/mathematicalNotes2_convexity.md

     orcid: 0009-0001-2746-3668
     email: ben.stratton@bristol.ac.uk
 license:
-keywords:
+keywords: Sets, Convex, Affine.
-abstract: The conditions for a set to be convex.
+abstract: The conditions for a set to be convex and affine.
 exports:
 #   - format: docx
   - format: pdf